taste-technologists/taste-technologists.github.io/index.md

 * Issues will be self-assigned

 ## Team Contract
-In order to efficiently work together as a group, we have come with a [team contract](https://docs.google.com/document/d/1sjqEOUAvMnTnnFC-cFGRXGMhvwe6CVLrR_du6l2pfGI/edit?usp=sharing).
+In order to efficiently work together as a group, we have come up with a [team contract](https://docs.google.com/document/d/1sjqEOUAvMnTnnFC-cFGRXGMhvwe6CVLrR_du6l2pfGI/edit?usp=sharing).

 ## User Guide